-Insurance is based on the understanding of risk, the risk of the property, the person(s) and the influencing outside factors such as location.
+Insurance is based on risk – the risk of the property, the person(s) and outside factors such as location.
 Generally, insurers have set areas of risk they prefer to focus on.
-Most of these areas are standard scenarios, common building materials, property constructions, personal circumstances etc. A specialist non-standard insurer will focus on offering cover where other insurers turn it down.
+Most of these areas are standard situations, common building materials, personal circumstances etc. A specialist non-standard insurer will focus on offering cover where other insurers turn it down.

-At CoverBuilder we work with a number of insurers who specialise in offering home insurance policies to those who, unfortunately, fall into a non-standard category.
-Our enhanced risk coverage means we can firstly, offer you a policy where others might have turned you away and secondly we can offer you a policy without penalising you on price.
+At CoverBuilder we work with a panel of top UK underwriters.
+They specialise in offering home insurance policies to those who, unfortunately, fall into a non-standard category.
+Our enhanced risk coverage means we can offer you a policy where others might have turned you away.
+We can also offer you a policy without penalising you on price.

 100% online quote feature

-Our website is designed to be able to quote for over 40+ types of non-standard insurance without the need to call us and go through the details over the phone.
+Our website is designed to be able to quote online for over 40+ types of non-standard insurance.
+This avoids the need to call us and go through the details over the phone.
 We ask all the questions we need online to be able to provide you with a price.
 Get your quote now, or read on about the specialist risks we cover below.

 Specialist Property Insurance Risks

-For those who are about to embark on a renovation project to the property be that a loft conversion, kitchen/bathroom remodelling, replastering etc, our renovation insurance is designed to make sure you have as much cover in place as possible.
-Occasionally some customers will be leaving the property or hold off moving into a property whilst the property is undergoing refurbishment.
+Our renovation cover is designed for those who are about to carry out building work at their home.
+Be that a loft conversion, kitchen/bathroom remodelling, replastering etc, we want to make sure you have as much cover in place as possible.
+Some customers will move out to do this or hold off moving in until the works are finished.
 This will also require specialist unoccupied property insurance which we can provide.
 We cover up to £200,000 of works being carried out to the property.

-There may be a number of reasons why your home is left unoccupied during the year.
-You may be awaiting a sale or probate, or be planning an extended trip abroad.
-If this is the case, you will need to consider revising your household policy and inform your insurer if your property is vacant for more than 30 consecutive days.
-All our unoccupied policies qualify for our ‘no cancellation fee’ promise, this means you only ever pay for the time on cover and no hidden cancellation fees – unlike some other specialist insurers who charge a considerable cancellation charge and don’t commit to a pro-rata refund.
+Your home may be unoccupied because you’re awaiting a sale or probate, or planning an extended trip abroad.
+If this is the case, you will need to consider taking out a new specialist policy.
+All our unoccupied policies qualify for our ‘no cancellation fee’ promise.
+This means you only ever pay for the time on cover with no hidden cancellation fees.
+This is unlike some other specialist insurers who charge a large cancellation charge and don’t offer a pro-rata refund.

-Flat roof properties are deemed to be higher risk due to their susceptibility to damage caused by weather and burglaries.
-When there is a large downpour of snow or rain, there is a tendency for excess water that is not drained from the roof, to pond and cause the roof to sag and eventually leak into the property.
+Flat roof properties are seen to be higher risk because they can be easily damaged by weather and burglaries.
+When there is a lot of snow or rain, excess water that is not drained from the roof can pond.
+This causes the roof to sag and eventually leak into the property.
 We cover up to 100% flat roofs and offer a wide acceptance of roof building materials.
-Flat roof percentage should also include any room extensions to the property or loft extension.
+Flat roof percentage should also include any extensions to the property or outbuildings.

-If subsidence has ever been an issue for your property, you will know that it can cause a number of cracks to appear in the external brickwork and internal plasterwork of your home.
-Properties that suffer subsidence offer require underpinning to ensure its future stability.
-A previously underpinned property can raise alarm bells with most mainstream insurers, with some being reluctant to provide cover at all.
-We work with a panel of underwriters who are happy to offer specialist buildings insurance for subsidence to properties that have experienced subsidence and have since been underpinned to correct the issue.
+Subsidence can cause a number of cracks to appear in the external brickwork and internal plasterwork of your home.
+Properties that suffer subsidence offer need underpinning to make sure it stays stable in the future.
+A previously underpinned property can raise alarm bells with most mainstream insurers.
+Some will not want to provide cover at all.
+We work with a panel of underwriters who are happy to offer specialist buildings insurance for subsidence properties.
+This is as long as they have since been underpinned to correct the issue.
 We do look for a certificate of structural adequacy as evidence the work has been carried out.
 You can get a quote for our specialist home insurance subsidence cover in under 5 minutes.

-Homes come in all shapes and sizes and whilst it’s good to have a property that is aesthetically and structurally different to the norm, you may experience difficulty obtaining home insurance.
-Insurers are dubious of the structural soundness and materials used during unusual construction.
+Whilst it’s nice to have a property that is different to the norm, you may have difficulty finding home insurance.
+Insurers can doubt the structural soundness of unusual build materials.
 Non-standard construction can include examples such as timber and steel frame (including BISF) properties.
 Many insurers will only look to cover the common or standard methods of construction usually brick of stone.
 For most customers, this is appropriate and covers exactly what they need.
-However, there are many customers who need specialist cover due to the unusual building materials used in their property construction.
+However, there are many customers who need specialist cover due to the unusual building materials used to build their home.

 There are a growing number of period properties and buildings of special architectural status that are being classed as listed properties in the UK.
 CoverBuilder is able to quote online for all types of listing grade (including the most common grade 2 listed).
-Listed and period properties usually require a specialist insurance policy due to the complexities of repairing the property should any damage occur.
-Often requiring rare or specialist materials and tradesman skill to restore the property to its former status in the case of extensive damage or loss, costs can soon add up.
+Listed and period properties usually need a specialist insurance policy due to the complexities of repairing the property should any damage occur.
+In the case of extensive damage or loss, costs can soon add up.
 We offer home insurance for old properties up to a rebuild cost of £1.5 million and our listed building policies are provided by main UK insurer, listed home specialists, such as AXA.